-To describe Twisted Road as a rental company for motorbikes falls way, way short.
+To describe Twisted Road as a rental company for motorcycles falls way, way short.
 Twisted Road is a community for all true motorcycle lovers to share in.

 Bike owners can rent out their bikes, and renters can hire within the community.
 The range they have accumulated is immense.
 If you are a motorcycle lover, you will be familiar with the massive diversity of models which you can find on the site, in addition to the movie lovers’ image of Harley riding on Route 66.

-I had the enormous pleasure of chatting with founder and CEO of Twisted Road, Austin Rothbard, to find out how it all works and more about his entrepreneurial journey.
+I had the enormous pleasure of chatting with the founder and CEO of Twisted Road, Austin Rothbard, to find out how it all works and more about his entrepreneurial journey.
+If you want to motorcycle rental, Austin is the guy to go to.

 Austin studied civil engineering initially, followed by an MBA in Business Management at the Business School at Cornell.
 The corporate world followed, and he rapidly rose through the ranks working as a global consultancy firm, President of CABO Yachts, of Brunswick Billiards, Baker Furniture for Kohler, and lastly, for World Kitchen.
 However, he admits he was never happy in that corporate environment and had continually looked for ideas to have a business of his own.